MicrosoftDocs/customer-voice/cv-docs/customize-sender-email.md

 > [!NOTE]
 > - Only tenant administrators can add custom email addresses.
 If you want to send survey invitations from a custom email address, contact your tenant administrator to add it.
-> - In US Government Community Cloud, emails are sent from the logged-in user's account.
+> - In US Government Community Cloud, emails are sent from the logged in user's account.
 > - The capability to customize sender's email address is not available in US Government Community Cloud.

 ## Add custom email addresses